datalens-tech/datalens/README.md

 **Where can I find persistent application data storage?**

-We use the `.us-data` folder to store PostgreSQL data permanently.
-You can delete this folder if you want, it will be recreated with the demo data after restarting the `datalens-us` container.
+We use the `us-data` folder to store PostgreSQL data.
+If you want to start over, you can delete this folder: it will be recreated with demo objects on the next start of the `datalens-us` container.

 **I use external database and `datalens-us` container does not start.**